DragonDev11/Eon/README.md

 # Eon File Editor

-Eon is a simple file editor written in C, designed for efficient text editing tasks.
+Eon is a simple file editor written in C, designed for NOT efficient text editing tasks.

   ## Features